an0rak-dev/workbook/blog/content/blog/my_side_project.md

 If someone finds it interesting, now or later, I'll be very glad.

+In any case, you can follow the progress of this project [here](/project/avatar) and I'll also publish technical or more complex thoughts on this blog, so stay tunned if you're interested !

 ![Michael Shanks, as Daniel Jackson, waving the paw of a teddy bear in his hands](/blogposts/my_side_project/bye.gif)